And-ers/exotic-groups/README.md

 https://web.mat.upc.edu/pep.burillo/book_en.php

-Elements of Thompson's Group are implemented using the group presentation
+Elements of Thompson's Group are implemented using the following group presentation:

-    〈x₀,x₁,x₂,x₃,…|〉
+    〈 x₀,x₁,x₂,x₃,…,xₙ,… | xᵢxⱼxᵢ = xⱼ₊₁, for i < j 〉.

+Each element is represented as a

 Requirements:
 - Python 3.10 or above